Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Topological Spinor Bundles

 By applying a unitary transformation~$\Cl_x \rightarrow U(p) \Cl_x U(p)^{-1}$, where~$U$ is a continuous family of unitary transformations~$U(p) \in \U(S_x)$, one can construct many other Clifford sections of signature~$(0,2)$.
 In signature~$(1,1)$, however, {\em{no Clifford section exists}}, as the following argument shows: Suppose that~$\Cl_x$ were a Clifford section of signature~$(1,1)$.
 Choosing a positive definite vector unit vector~$v$ in~$\Cl_x$, it is of the form

-with~$\alpha \in \R$, and~$u \perp p$.
+with~$\alpha \in \R$ and~$u \perp p$.
 Varying~$p$, by continuity we can always choose the plus sign to obtain a global section~$v(p)$.
-A unit vector~$w$ in the orthogonal complement of~$v(p)$ in~$\Cl_x$ is of the form
+A short computation shows that a unit vector~$w$ in the orthogonal complement of~$v(p)$ in~$\Cl_x$ must be of the form

-with~$\beta \in \R$, and where the vector~$t$ is tangential to~$S^2$ and has length at least one.
+with~$\beta \in \R$, where the vector~$t$ is tangential to~$S^2$ and has length at least one.
 In this way, the orthogonal complement of~$v(p)$ determines a continuous family of one-dimensional subspaces of the tangent space of~$S^2$, in contradiction to the ``hairy ball theorem.'' }} \QEDrem \end{Example}

 This example illustrates that sections of Clifford extensions do not exist on all topological manifolds.
-Obstructions to the existence of Clifford sections can be derived for a fairly general class of topological manifolds from classical results on obstructions to the existence of continuous cross-sections of topological fiber bundles over cell complexes~\cite{steenrod}.
+Obstructions to the existence of Clifford sections can be derived for a fairly general class of topological manifolds from classical results on obstructions to the existence of continuous sections of topological fiber bundles over cell complexes~\cite{steenrod}.
 In order to apply these results, we will need to assume that our topological manifold $M$ is homeomorphic to a {\em{finite cell complex}}.
 This will be the case for example if $M$ is a compact topological manifold~\cite{kirby+siebenmann}.
 Let us recall the following result from~\cite[Corollary~34.4]{steenrod} which gives the topological obstructions to the existence of continuous cross sections:

 \begin{Thm} Let $\B$ be a bundle over a finite cell complex $K$, such that for all $1\leq q \leq \dim K$, the fibre $Y$ is $(q-1)$-simple.
 If